Do you have any ideas for outdoor play at home for a child with vision impairment?

 Gardens are a great way to safely explore nature.
 Organisations such as RSPB have free downloadable guides for creative ways to encourage wildlife into your garden.
 Visit www.rspb.org.uk for more details.

-Gardens are also good for ball games like football and skittles and other sports please see How can I encourage my child with a vision impairment to be active?
+Gardens are also good for ball games like football and skittles and other sports please see How can I encourage my child with vision impairment to be active?

 Did this answer your question?